Best You: Students perform 21 days of acts of kindness

 The challenge officially ends Sunday, Jan.
 31, but some students said they plan to keep going until they've completed all 40 tasks.
 Stephenson hopes by then, being kind is a habit.

-"I think a Best You is that you like yourself, that you take care of yourself, that you love others and that you never ever, ever teat others poorly," Stephenson said.
+"I think a Best You is that you like yourself, that you take care of yourself, that you love others and that you never ever, ever treat others poorly," Stephenson said.

 Learn more about Kindness Camp, Sam's Wish and be the first to know what Stephenson comes up with next here.